A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Overview

 \subsection{BSM Modifications to the \evtgen Monte Carlo Generator}

 We implement the $B\to K^*\ell^+\ell^-$ generator with BSM physics contributions in the \evtgen Monte-Carlo simulation framework.
 We use the BTOSLLBALL model as a reference to create the BTOSLLNP model, which incorporates the desired matrix element with BSM contributions included.
 Here we use the generator, BTOSLLNP, only in the standalone mode but it has been also successfully integrated into the Belle II Analysis Software Framework (BASF2~\cite{Kuhr:2018lps}).
 In the BTOSLLNP model, the user can specify the following BSM input parameters: $\delta C_7$, $C_7'$, $\delta C_9$, $C_9'$, $\delta C_{10}$, $C_{10}'$, $C_S - C_S'$, and $C_P - C_P'$.
 In the last two cases only such combinations are relevant.
 Each of these model parameters is complex-valued.
 The parameters can be specified in any order and in any combination in the user input file.
 The default value for each parameter is zero and if no parameters are specified in the file the generator gives the SM result.
-Below we present an example of a user input file to illustrate the usage of the BSM $B\to K^* \ell^+\ell^-$ MC generator:

-To generate BSM physics the user inputs several arguments in the user input file as shown in the example above.
+To generate BSM physics the user inputs several arguments in the user input file.
 The first argument specifies the coordinate system---Cartesian(0) or polar(1)---to be used for the complex-valued input arguments.
 The user can then enter each desired BSM parameter as three consecutive numbers.
 These triplets can be entered in any order.

-In the BTOSLLBALL model used by Belle and Belle II, the form factors were taken from Ref.~\cite{Ball:2004rg}.
-In the BTOSLLNP model, we have now implemented the most recent hadronic form factors from Ref.~\cite{Bharucha:2015bzk}, also known as the ABSZ form factor parameterization, described above.
+Below we present several examples of user input files to illustrate the usage of the BSM $B\to K^* \ell^+\ell^-$ MC generator: